-Mount Snowdon is the largest mountain in Wales and the second largest mountain in the UK.
+Mount Snowdon is the highest mountain in Wales and outside of Scotland!
 So of course, it is not surprising how popular it is!
 Found in North Wales the starting point is often from the small, adventurous town of Llanberis, but there are so many routes to the top!
-So when it comes to taking on the second largest mountain in the UK, what is the best route to take when climbing Mount Snowdon?
+So when it comes to taking on the highest mountain in Wales, what is the best route to take when climbing Mount Snowdon?

 We have now climbed a good handful, all are different, all have challenges and let me tell you now; unless you get the train up, there’s no ‘easy’ way up Mount Snowdon.
 Standing at 1,085 meters it is a pretty impressive climb and one you will remember for the rest of your life.
 To find the best route up Mount Snowdon, keep reading.
 We have gone into depth about all the routes we have taken and given you some facts to help you decide.
 All routes are brilliant but when climbing Mount Snowdon, you need to find the best one for you!

 The PYG Track

 Difficulty: Easy – Moderate Track with some challenging sections.